agilepro/epiconsciousness/docs/Material-Positivism/enlightenment-is-a-journey.md

+---
+  title: Enlightenment is a Journey
+  sidebar_position: 1
+---
 #  Enlightenment is a Journey

 It proceeds in what you can call levels: at each level you gain a new a different view of the universe, and more becomes apparent to you.
 This is limited to your lifetime, but there is another aspect: the written record we leave behind for others.